-To help protect mom and baby, the CDC advises that pregnant women get the recommended vaccines, which are important before as well as during and after pregnancy.
+To help protect mom and baby, the CDC advises that pregnant women get the recommended vaccines (those unrelated to the coronavirus), which are important before as well as during and after pregnancy.
 (Need some encouragement and reassurance tips to pass along?
 Check out the Top 7 Things you Need to Know, also available in Spanish.)

 Pregnant women might be at an increased risk for severe illness from COVID-19 compared to non-pregnant people.

 During the pandemic, parents and caretakers of babies may experience increased stress and fatigue that could affect their ability to ensure that their baby is sleeping safely.
 Learn more about, and educate your participants on reducing the risk of SIDS.

 Find this and the latest information and tips from CDC for how those who are pregnant, breastfeeding, or caring for young children* can protect themselves and their families, information about COVID-19 testing and vaccination before, during, and after pregnancy, and more about Coronavirus disease (COVID-19) and breastfeeding, including:

 - Risks to the pregnancy and the baby

 - Mother-to-child transmission

 CDC also offers two videos in their American Sign Language series:

 - What is the Risk to Pregnant Women of Getting COVID-19?

 - Can COVID-19 be Passed from a Pregnant Woman to the Fetus or Newborn?